 Amazon’s response time metrics

-Amazon expects third party sellers to offer the same level of customer service that Amazon does - a 30 day play returns policy, messages responded to within 24 hours, and return requests handled within 48 hours.
+Amazon expects third party sellers to offer the same level of customer service that Amazon does - a 30 day returns policy, messages responded to within 24 hours, and return requests handled within 48 hours.
 In your Amazon seller account, there’s a number of metrics you can use to monitor and improve your customer service, including:

 - Contact Response Time Metrics